 Some companies scan incoming resumes with ATSs (Applicant Tracking Systems) that can’t handle PDF.

-Always check the job ad for a preferred file format.
+To make sure you submit an ATS-friendly resume, always check the job ad for a preferred file format.

 If they haven’t specified anything, go with PDF.